-PLASTIC POLLUTION PLASTIC POLLUTION Grassroots Gusto, Corporate Culpability The Break Free from Plastic movement continues, tackling the plastic epidemic from multiple angles.
-At the grassroots level, coastal cleanups, organised by thousands of Greenpeace supporters and participants from the general public, were carried out across Southeast Asia. → However, efforts can't come from just the ground up; Greenpeace and its partners in the Break Free From Plastic movement are focused on shifting the onus of responsibility away from individual consumers and towards fast-moving consumer goods (FMCG) companies including Coca-Cola, Nestlé In 2018, 239 cleanups and brand audits took place, spanning 42 countries and six continents.
+(This page & opposite page) Greenpeace volunteers conduct plastic brand audit activity at Wonnapa beach, Chonburi province, Thailand on World Cleanup Day.
+The activity calls on corporations to take responsibility for the single-use plastic packaging it produces and the pollution it causes.
+Grassroots Gusto, Corporate Culpability The Break Free from Plastic movement continues, tackling the plastic epidemic from multiple angles.
+At the grassroots level, coastal cleanups, organised by thousands of Greenpeace supporters and participants from the general public, were carried out across Southeast Asia. → However, efforts can't come from just the ground up; Greenpeace and its partners in the Break Free From Plastic movement are focused on shifting the onus of responsibility away from individual consumers and towards fast-moving consumer goods (FMCG) companies including Coca-Cola, Nestlé and Unilever.
+In 2018, 239 cleanups and brand audits took place, spanning 42 countries and six continents.
 Over 187,000 pieces of plastic trash were audited, much of it single-use plastic packaging items produced by thousands of different brands who continue to pollute our oceans and waterways.
 The audits found that Coca-Cola, PepsiCo, Nestlé, Danone, Mondelez International, Procter & Gamble, Unilever, Perfetti van Melle, Mars Incorporated and Colgate-Palmolive were the most frequent multinational brands collected in cleanups, in that order.
-This information is consistent with findings from a brand audit conducted by Greenpeace in 2017. #breakfreefromplastic is an ongoing global movement, envisioning a future free from plastic pollution.
+This information is consistent with findings from a brand audit conducted by Greenpeace in 2017. #breakfreefromplastic is an ongoing global movement, envisioning a future free from plastic pollution. ●